 Taurus Cape Kelp is committed to helping the local community, through job creation as well as financial support of several local schools and initiatives.
-It was with this in mind that Taurus donated R10 000 to the Dyer Island Conservation Trust’s Environmental Education Programme (known as DEEP) which runs for three years.
+It was with this in mind that Taurus donated R10 000 to the Dyer Island Conservation Trust’s Environmental Education Programme (known as DEEP).

 Taurus Cape Kelp sustainably harvests seaweed for commercial use.
-Taurus staff always keep an eye out for any African penguins and seabirds in need reporting them to the African Penguin and Seabird Sanctuary, a DICT project.
+While collecting kelp, the Taurus staff always keep an eye out for any stranded African penguins and seabirds.
+They report sightings immediately to the African Penguin and Seabird Sanctuary, a DICT project.

 Adele Geldenhuys, Executive Director of Taurus Cape Kelp, met with Pinkey Ngewu, Educator-Dyer Island Conservation Trust at the African penguin and Seabird Sanctuary, to make the donation for the environmental education programme official.